iochia02/CAOS_project/documentation.md

 # CAOS project: QEMU emulation of NXP S32K3X8EVB
 ## QEMU Overview
-QEMU is an emulator that allows programs written for one microprocessor to be emulated and run on a host running a different microporcessor.
+QEMU is an emulator that allows programs written for one microprocessor to be emulated and run on a host running a different microprocessor.

 Central to the working of QEMU is the QEMU Object Model or QOM.
 Every device is represented in the QOM in an object-oriented way.
 In particular, when creating a new type (e.g., a new machine) we need to register it with QOM.

-Because C doesn't naturally represent object oriented systems there's a lot of moving parts in the QEMU C implementation to make this work.
+Because C doesn't naturally represent object-oriented systems there's a lot of moving parts in the QEMU C implementation to make this work.
 Fortunately, many macros are provided to make it more straightforward.
 Furthermore, classes are represented as structs.

 QOM uses two parallel class hierarchies that split the needed features:
-- Structs deriving from Object are DeviceState and will contain per-instance information
+- Structs deriving from Object are DeviceState and contain per-instance information
-- Structs deriving from ObjectClass are DeviceClass and will have per-class information.
+- Structs deriving from ObjectClass are DeviceClass and have per-class information.

 To tell QOM how to create objects we need to create a static instance of TypeInfo for the type and then register it.
 The init function will create instances of the objects.

 Peripherals are attached to the specific memory bus and generate the appropriate interrupt to notify HW events, using the correct IRQ lines.
 Peripheral registers are accessible through the memory bus.

 ## NXP S32K3X8EVB board
-NXP S32K3X8EVB board is based on the 32-bit Arm®Cortex®-M7 S32K358 MCU ([NXP website](https://www.nxp.com/design/design-center/development-boards-and-designs/S32K3X8EVB-Q289)).
+The NXP S32K3X8EVB board is based on the 32-bit Arm®Cortex®-M7 S32K358 MCU ([NXP website](https://www.nxp.com/design/design-center/development-boards-and-designs/S32K3X8EVB-Q289)).
 The Arm Cortex-M7 processor is the highest-performing processor in the Cortex-M family that enables the design of sophisticated MCUs and SoCs.
 The executing frequency can be at most 240 MHz, depending on the actual clocking mode.
 Anyway, it does not match real time, since its advancement speed depends on how fast host CPU runs guest instructions.
 For simplicity, we use 24 MHz as clock frequency both for the board and the peripherals, since we found this value in an official FreeRTOS demo of the board.

 ### Memory regions
-The S32K3 Memories Guide Application note describes the memory features included in the board.
+The [S32K3 Memories Guide Application note](docs/AN13388.pdf) describes the memory features included in the board.
 The following images are taken from that document.

 ![Memory regions flash](img/flash.png)
 ![Memory regions ram](img/ram.png)